WHS-Robotics-Classes/I2R_Lab_4-5_Utilizing_the_L298N_Motor_Controller/README.md

 Review concepts of digital and analog (PWM) control systems from previous labs.
 Be sure that you are able to control LEDs with the `digitalWrite()` and `analogWrite()` commands.
 Once you are confident with that, move on.

 Concept Overview:  If we can make a light turn on and off we can control the direction of the motor.
-For example, to control the direction of motor A in the figure above we would turn on pin ENA and turn off pin ENB using `digitalWrite()`.
+For example, to control the direction of motor A in the figure above we would turn on pin IN1 and turn off pin IN2 using `digitalWrite()`.
 To reverse the motor you reverse the commands.
-To control the speed of that motor we would use the `analogWrite()` command with pin ENB.
+To control the speed of that motor we would use the `analogWrite()` command with pin ENA.
 Once we have this concept down, we can control the motors’ speed and direction.

 **Write three different sketches.
 Each should do the following:**
 1. Start motor B at full speed for five seconds and then stop.